top of page

 The Solution

-App + Delivery at seat + Easy checkout = Enjoying the movie from start
+App + Delivery at seat + Easy checkout = Enjoying movie from start

 The Research